code-kern-ai/refinery/README.md

 _refinery_ consists of multiple microservices to enable a scalable and optimized workload balance, so this is the central repository used to orchestrate the system.
 It builds on top of [🤗 Hugging Face](https://www.huggingface.co) and [spaCy](https://spacy.io/) to leverage pre-built language models for your NLP tasks.
 Our microservices natively support GPU acceleration.

-## 🧑‍💻 Built for developers
+## 🧑‍💻 Why _refinery_?
+Built for developers with collaboration in mind
 There are already many other labeling tools out there, so why did we decide to build *yet another one*?

+### Open-source and developer-oriented
-Easy: we believe that there is a lack of *open-source, developer-oriented* tools for data-centric NLP.
-In other terms: developers and scientists should be able to participate in the refinement of raw data to training data, but with the programmatic approach they love. **The benefits**: you gain better insights into the data labeling workflow, receive an implicit documentation for your training data, and can ultimately build better models in shorter time.
+We believe that there is a lack of *open-source, developer-oriented* tools for data-centric NLP.
+In other terms: developers and scientists should be able to participate in the refinement of raw data to training data, but with the programmatic approach they love.
+That's why we made sure that integrations to tools like [🤗 Hugging Face](https://www.huggingface.co) and [spaCy](https://spacy.io/) are as easy as possible.

+### For automation or quality control
+The labeling workflow in _refinery_ is designed to integrate heuristics like labeling functions or active learning modules, which are combined via weak supervision.
+This way, you can either prototype the training data for your model from scratch, or improve existing training data continuously.
+We designed our workflow and data management such that you can do exactly that, and find the spots in your data that need to be re-visited.

+### Improving collaboration with subject matter experts
+While doing so, we aim to improve the collaboration between engineers and subject matter experts (SMEs).
+In the past, we've seen how our application was being used in meetings to discuss label patterns in form of labeling functions and distant supervisors.
+We believe that data-centric AI is the best way to leverage collaboration.

+### Integrations
+Lastly, _refinery_ supports [SDK actions](https://github.com/code-kern-ai/refinery-python) like pulling and pushing data.
+Data-centric AI redefines labeling to be more than a one-time job by giving it an iterative workflow, so we aim to give you more power every day by providing end-to-end capabilities, growing the large-scale availability of high-quality training data.
+Use our SDK to program integrations with your existing landscapes.
+By the way, tell us which integrations you'd like to have [here](https://discuss.kern.ai/c/enhancements/6).

+### Your benefits
+You gain better insights into the data labeling workflow, receive an implicit documentation for your training data (which you can use to discuss findings), and can ultimately build better models in shorter time.

 Our goal is to make labeling feel more like a programmatic and enjoyable task, instead of something tedious and repetitive. _refinery_ is our contribution to this goal.
 And we're constantly aiming to improve this contribution.

 If you like what we're working on, please leave a ⭐!

+## 🤓 Features
+### (Semi-)automated labeling workflow for NLP tasks
+- Both manual and programmatic for classifications and span-labeling
+- Integration with state-of-the-art libraries and frameworks
+- Creation and management of lookup lists/knowledge bases to support during labeling
+- Neural search-based retrieval of similar records and outliers
+- Sliceable labeling sessions to drill-down on specific subsets
+- Multiple labeling tasks possible per project

+### Extensive data management and monitoring
+- Integration with [🤗 Hugging Face](https://www.huggingface.co) to automatically create document- and token-level embeddings
+- JSON-based data model for up- and downloads
+- Overview of project metrics like label distributions and confusion matrix
+- Data accessible and extendable via our [Python SDK](https://github.com/code-kern-ai/refinery-python)

+### Team workspaces in the [managed version](https://kern.ai/pricing)
+- Allow multiple users to label your data
+- Automated calculation of inter-annotator agreements

 ## 🐳 Installation via Docker